peterng1618/lol-splash-finder/README.md

 - **App Theme**: Choose between "dark" and "light" themes in the `Settings` section.

 - **Show Placeholder Skin**: Specify whether to show placeholder skins.
 A skin is considered a placeholder if its tile is smaller than 20 KB.
-Accepted values: "True", "False".

 - **Reverse Display Order**: Control the order in which skins are displayed.
 Set to "True" for showing the newest skin first.